Flying Lotus: Musical career

-2006–2007: Adult Swim, 1983 and Warp Records
+2006–2007: Adult Swim, 1983, and Warp Records

 In 2006, while at his mother's house, Ellison saw an advertisement on Cartoon Network's Adult Swim programming block asking for song submissions.
-He sent some in, under the name Flying Lotus (a moniker inspired by lucid dreaming) and was accepted.
+He sent some in under the name Flying Lotus, a moniker inspired by lucid dreaming, and was accepted.
 Around this time, he was interning at the pioneering hip hop label Stones Throw Records.
 He released his debut studio album 1983 on October 3, 2006.

-In 2006, Ellison participated in that year's annual Red Bull Music Academy, which took place in Melbourne, Australia.
+In 2006, Ellison participated in that year's annual Red Bull Music Academy in Melbourne.
 In 2007, he announced on CSU-Fullerton's Titan Radio that he signed with Warp Records.
 He released his debut EP, the six-track Reset on October 1, 2007.
 Soon afterwards, he became one of the label's cornerstone artists and released his second studio album, Los Angeles on June 10, 2008.

 2008–2009: Los Angeles and Brainfeeder

-In 2008 Flying Lotus released Los Angeles, a 17-track album dedicated to his home city.
-Telling Quietus on the subject of J Dilla's influence on his music: "I love Dilla and who knows where this beat thing would be without him."

-2008 saw Ellison enter a stage of hyper-productivity, as he followed up the Los Angeles record with collaborative tracks with Samiyam and Gonjasufi, a limited white label run of remixes ("Camel", "Lightworks", R2-D2 sound effects, "Shadows of Tomorrow" and "Promiscuous") called Shhh!, and a series of LA inspired EPs.
+In 2008, Flying Lotus released Los Angeles, a 17-track album dedicated to his home city.
+That same year, he followed up Los Angeles with collaborative tracks with Samiyam and Gonjasufi, a limited white label run of remixes ("Camel", "Lightworks", R2-D2 sound effects, "Shadows of Tomorrow" and "Promiscuous") called Shhh!, and a series of LA inspired EPs.
 Each of the La EPs features remixes and unreleased tracks from his Los Angeles Album.
 The third in that series (titled L.A.
 EP 3 X 3), marked a new atmospheric style in his sound.
 The same year, Flying Lotus also remixed "Reckoner" from In Rainbows, an album by Radiohead.